 ***If you choose to subscribe to Premiere for one month for $30, be sure to select Monthly billing (not annual).
 If you do not wish to continue beyond that 1-month period, make sure to cancel your subscription before the month’s end.

 Instructor: Tom Donohue

-Tom Donohue is an award-winning, EMMY-nominated filmmaker with over 25 years of experience creating broadcast documentaries for such clients as National Geographic Television, The Discovery Channel, and PBS.
+Tom Donohue is an award-winning, Emmy-nominated filmmaker with over 30 years of experience creating broadcast documentaries for clients such as National Geographic Television, The Discovery Channel, and PBS.
 His assignments have taken him from the war-torn streets of Afghanistan to documenting the inner struggles of those who have lost a loved one to suicide.
-Tom’s approach to filmmaking is holistic: He produces, shoots, writes and edits his own works.
-Tom has taught at Maine Media since 2002 and also leads our Travel Workshops in Cuba, Guatemala, Mexico and Argentina.
+Tom’s approach to filmmaking is holistic: He produces, shoots, writes and edits his films.
+Not only does this method provide an intimacy with the subject, but each step of the filmmaking process informs and complements the others.